- What is Mobile App Onboarding?

 Then it smoothly takes the user to another screen which allows them to set goals, for instance, choosing the top areas of improving, developing, building, learning, etc. It is after two screens that it asks users to signup via different platforms and asks for permission.

-Higher conversion and retention rates of your app are certain once you hone these app onboarding best practices for 2020 and successfully implement them in your app.
+Higher conversion and retention rates of your app are certain once you hone these best app onboarding practices for 2021 and successfully implement them in your app.
 By imbibing incredible features along with the onboarding flow into the app, you double the chances of your app’s popularity.

 Q. How to Create an Effective App Onboarding?